Our seven top-tips to lose weigh without counting calories:

 We’ve been told for years that losing weight is as simple as: eat less and move more.
 ‘Eat less, move more’ is often thought of as the foundation of weight loss.
 It sounds straightforward and manageable.

 However, most of us who have tried to lose weight know that the process is often far from simple.
 If it were, obesity wouldn’t be a global epidemic.

-By this theory, consuming fewer calories seems like the only way to lose weight.
-Although following a low-calorie diet might work for some people, it’s usually a short term solution.
-Most people find it difficult to maintain in the long term.
+By this theory, consuming fewer calories seems the only way to lose weight.
+Although following a low-calorie diet might work for some people, it’s usually a short-term solution.
+Most people find it challenging to maintain in the long term.

 1) Think about ‘adding’ rather than ‘subtracting’